bgerrard5392/surfs_up/README.md

 ## Summary
 In summary, the weather in December and June exhibit similar behavior - the high points in December are relatively close to the weather experienced in June but the low points are significantly lower in December.

+## Additional Queries
+One addition query I would run would include the difference in precipitation between June and December.
+I would be very interested to see how the precipitation highs and lows track against the highs and lows of rain, is there any difference?
+Could this help better determine when the Surf n' Shake shop should run?
+That analysis would provide a "tidal wave" of insights :)